Upper bounds for critical coupling constants for binding some quantum many-body systems: Abstract

 \section{Abstract}

 When particles interact via two-body short-range central potential wells, binding can occur for some critical values of the coupling constants.
-Using the envelope theory, approximations for critical coupling constants are computed for quantum nonrelativistic systems containing identical particles and systems containing identical particles plus a different one.
+Using the envelope theory, upper bounds for critical coupling constants are computed for quantum nonrelativistic systems containing identical particles and systems containing identical particles plus a different one.